oraclesantamonica/hpc/Lab 200/HPC-CLI.md

 ### **STEP 5: Add public key to Oracle Cloud Infrastructure**

-Now that you have a private / public key combo , you must add it to OCI Console under user setting:
+Now that you have a private / public key combo , you must add it to OCI console under user setting:

 - Navigate to your .oci folder containing **oci_api_key_public.pem**.
 Copy the public key.